Greece

 SEASONINGS

-Portuguese seasoning traditions share many herbs with its Mediterranean neighbors.
-Portugal stand out in Southern Europe for its extensive use of cilantro, using it in countless traditional dishes.
-Parsley also dominate the herbal profile, cinnamon, vanilla, and nutmeg enhance pastries; while pepper, bay leaves, cumin, and paprika add distinctiveness to savory dishes.
+Portuguese seasoning traditions share many herbs with their Mediterranean neighbors.
+Portugal stands out in Southern Europe for its extensive use of cilantro, using it in countless traditional dishes.
+Parsley also dominates the herbal profile, cinnamon, vanilla, and nutmeg enhance pastries, while pepper, bay leaves, cumin, and paprika add distinctiveness to savory dishes.
 Onions, garlic, and tomatoes form the aromatic base, complemented by olive oil, butter, and grape-based wine vinegar.

 SAUCES